Chapter 1: Between the salt and the leaves

 “Still not a question,” she said, relishing in the bright red stain burning onto his cheeks.

-The one in front of her gripped her jaw and wrenched her face back to him.
+The drunk in front of her gripped her jaw and wrenched her face back to him.
 “Just admit that you use dark magic, that you slaughter innocents for that corrupt power of yours, and we’ll let you go.”

 How unoriginal, she thought.
 Half of the town believed witches killed innocents in the woods for their power.
+Half the town was stupid.
+There was certainly no reason to remind herself that half the town were men.

-“No, you won’t let me go,” she admitted for him.
+“You won’t let me go,” she admitted for him.

 “A pretty little thing like me, doesn’t need protection.
 Corruptible power, remember?”
 She quirked a dark brow at him.